Skip to main content

 • Depression and other behavioral health problems are not a normal part of aging and can be treated.
 Despite the availability of effective interventions, 66% of older adults are not receiving the care they need.22

-• More than nine in 10 deaths from COVID were among people 50 and over in 2020-2023, and 70-85% of seasonal flu-related deaths occur in adults 65+, according to the U.S. Centers for Disease Control and Prevention.23,24
+• As of August 2024, 76.3% of all deaths from COVID-19 were among those age 65+, and 70-85% of seasonal flu-related deaths occur in adults age 65+, according to the U.S. Centers for Disease Control and Prevention.23,24

 • While lifesaving vaccines are available, research shows COVID vaccine uptake has slowed among older adults.